Are DeepFakes Realistic Enough? Exploring Semantic Mismatch as a Novel Challenge: Experiments

 \subsection{Comparison with State-of-the-Art}

 To further extend the importance and relevance of the proposed class, we explore the influence of training in these new data towards the original 4-class settings.
 Beyond its forensic interpretability, the proposed five-class formulation with semantic reinforcement also yields direct performance improvements over existing multimodal DeepFake detection methods, as shown in Table~\ref{tab:sota}.
-Our approach outperforms most baselines on both datasets and both metrics, confirming two complementary contributions: 1) first is that introducing RARV-SMM forces the model to develop more discriminative representations of genuine content, improving four-class detection robustness; and 2) the semantic reinforcement strategy generalizes beyond FakeAVCeleb to LAV-DF without any cross-dataset training, validating that learning to reason about semantic coherence is beneficial across datasets with fundamentally different construction methodologies and manipulation characteristics.
+Our approach matches state-of-the-art performance on FakeAVCeleb and substantially outperforms all baselines on LAV-DF, confirming two complementary contributions: 1) introducing RARV-SMM forces the model to develop more discriminative representations of genuine content, maintaining four-class detection robustness while learning a more complete threat model; and 2) the semantic reinforcement strategy generalizes beyond FakeAVCeleb to LAV-DF without any cross-dataset training, validating that learning to reason about semantic coherence is beneficial across datasets with fundamentally different construction methodologies and manipulation characteristics.